 To have a better bird eye view of Metaverse and its true potential, we need to integrate different technologies that we have today.
 As mentioned earlier, Metaverse is only a vision till now, there is no specific definition or parameter to define what is Metaverse and what isn’t.

 Let’s start with the most common example for every millennial: PUBG or BGMI.
 Well, PUBG is a totally different concept than Metaverse.
-However, it shares some similarities with Metaverse like avatar, real-time interaction, and shared map.
+However, it shares some similarities like avatar, real-time interaction, and shared map.
 However, by changing a few specifics, we can have a rough idea about what Metaverse would look like.

 Here are some basic features that Metaverse would have.